Welcome to my campaign.

 I deliberately chose not to work during my time at UCL, first, to ensure that I would secure optimal grades (my third-year grade average is 74/100) and, second, to hold the various positions of responsibility listed above.
 The upshot is that I have been unable to set money aside to fund my next degree and there are scant sources of funding available for SSL students given that the degree is self-funded.

-BSc History and Philosophy of Science: on track for First-Class Honours, University College London
+BSc History and Philosophy of Science: Upper Second Class Honours, University College London

 IB Diploma: 766 in Higher Level subjects (A*AA), Westminster Academy